dell/terraform-provider-redfish/docs/resources/storage_volume.md

 page_title: "redfish_storage_volume Resource - terraform-provider-redfish"
 subcategory: ""
 description: |-
+  Resource for managing storage volume.
 ---

 # redfish_storage_volume (Resource)

 This Terraform resource is used to configure virtual disks on the iDRAC Server.
 We can Create, Read, Update, Delete the virtual disks using this resource.
+Resource for managing storage volume.

 ~> **Note:** `capacity_bytes` and `volume_type` attributes cannot be updated.
 ## Example Usage